Insulin Levemir FlexTouch Pen 100 Unit/mL 5×3 mL

 • Review the remaining amount in pen and the amount needed.

-• Check the pen expiry date and date when last used.
+• Check the pen expiration date and date when it was last used.

 • You may take Levemir at any time during the day, but you must take it at the same time every day.